 Before getting students to embark on in-depth, full-length engineering investigations, it can be helpful to have them take part in shorter, low-stakes team-building exercises.
 In the Twig Science mini-modules, we suggest various icebreaker activities, storytelling games, and classroom discussions.
 These get students engaging in civil discourse, deliberating, debating, building consensus, compromising, communicating effectively, and giving presentations.
 These are incredibly valuable skills that not only prepare students for the longform storyline investigations that make up the main Twig Science modules—they prepare them for just about every situation they’ll ever encounter in their professional and personal lives!

-3. Reflection points – A form of self-assessment.
+3. Reflection points – Students review and discuss their work as a form of self-assessment.

 Involving students every step of the way in thinking about what they’re doing, why they’re doing it, and how they could do it better helps to embed the skills that they are developing.
 We made sure to put frequent reflection points in Twig Science to give students a chance to discuss how teams are working together and whether everyone is getting their chance to take part.
 The important thing about reflection is that it’s a form of self-assessment.
 You’re not grading the students, and there are no correct or incorrect responses.
 The purpose of the discussion is for students to think about the investigation processes and to share and reflect on different ideas.
 What have they enjoyed?
 What was easy and what was challenging?
 How do their experiences in their teams connect to experiences outside the classroom?